Transfer Learning for Paediatric Sleep Apnoea Detection Using Physiology-Guided Acoustic Models: EXPERIMENTAL SETUP

 \subsection{Evaluation framework}

-The standard clinical measure for assessing OSA is the apnoea-hypopnoea index (AHI).
-This is defined as the number of apnea and hypopnea events per hour of sleep:

-where $N_{\text{apnea}}$ and $N_{\text{hypopnea}}$ denote the number of apnoea and hypopnoea events, and $T_{\text{sleep}}$ is the total sleep time in hours.
 Predicted AHI was derived by aggregating the model-predicted OSA events across all segments and normalising by total sleep time.
-In paediatric patients, OSA severity is classified based on AHI thresholds: $<$5 as normal/mild, 5–10 as moderate, and $>$10 as severe \cite{gourishetti2021baseline}.

-We used 5-fold cross-validation on the 15-night paediatric dataset, using 12 nights for fine-tuning and 3 for testing in each fold.
+We used 5-fold cross-validation on the 15-night paediatric dataset, using 12 nights for fine-tuning (9 were used for fine-tuning and 3 were used for validation) and 3 for testing in each fold.
 This ensures that training and test data come from different patients, providing cross-patient validation.
-Model performance was assessed using mean absolute error (MAE) and root mean square error (RMSE) between the predicted AHI and the reference AHI from the scored HSAT recordings.
+Model performance was assessed using mean absolute error (MAE) and root mean square error (RMSE) between the predicted AHI and the reference AHI from the scored HSAT data.